Last Updated on April 14, 2021 by CanaryDevelopmentAdmin

 Needing to connect the estates without supports in the water, they decided to use one solid unsupported concrete bridge, with the only points of contact at the edges of the Wood Wharf and Canary Wharf estates.

 Kilnbridge constructors pre-fabricated the bridge in two main sections on land.
-They then transported it to Wood Wharf by floating it along the Thames and installed it in-situ.
+They then transported it to Wood Wharf by floating it along the Thames and installed it in-situ in 2019.

 Opening timeline and restaurant plans